What Are The 5 Types Of Depression And How Can You Determine Which You Have?

 - Premenstrual Dysphoric Disorder (PMDD, a severe form of PMS)

-WebMD states that in addition to life changes, chemical changes in the brain can also influence mood.
-This is not necessarily an "imbalance" though, since it's hard to define what a person's "natural" state of mind is, as regards neurotransmitters and other chemicals.
+WebMD states that in addition to life changes, chemical changes in the brain can also influence one's mood.
+This is not necessarily an "imbalance" though since it's hard to define what a person's "natural" state of mind is, as regards neurotransmitters and other chemicals.
+There is so much that we don't know about how the brain works, though doctors and scientists are working hard to find new developments on how our brain functions.
+This will help us make advancements in the treatments of psychological disorders and mental health issues thus improving our quality of life.

-There are a specific set of symptoms associated with the five major depression types.
+There is a specific set of symptoms associated with the five major depression types.

 Depression Types 1